jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/deciding-what-to-buy.md

 By **Mark Hopson**

 **Challenge:** Agencies do not use industry best practices for market research.
-{:.guide-download}
+{:.guide-higlight}

 #### Executive Summary

 - Market research is vitally important to ensure successful outcomes with any acquisition.
 Given the dynamic nature of software, this is especially true.

 - If done well, market research can provide reliable, accurate information that will help shape requirements, competitors, and ultimately the final product.
 If done poorly, then the project will be plagued from the beginning, which could lead to delayed schedules, increased costs, and ultimately, dissatisfied users.
 More often than not, many of the major failures involving government IT projects started off on the wrong foot based on the conclusions reached in market research.

 #### Recommendation